I feel sorry for people who don’t have a dream. And worse… those who put down others for following theirs.

 Not just because they happen to be champions but because somewhere along the way they stopped listening to what the masses said they should be doing and started doing what their most authentic selves’ felt fulfilled by.

-I know with all my heart that part of my soul’s mission includes art and these people inspire me to stay true to that.
+I know with all my heart that part of my soul’s mission includes creativity and these people inspire me to stay true to that.
 I don’t believe the art itself is the mission but instead the tool.
-My vision is to support and encourage people to live their most authentic, soulful selves through my art, stories and community.
-Coincidently at the same time I was having to defend my dreams I was also taking the most amazing business course for creatives that was helping me to define my goals, missions and mostly wonderfully find my tribe of like minded women.
+My vision is to support and encourage people to live their most authentic, soulful selves through my art, stories, and community.
+Coincidently at the same time, I was having to defend my dreams I was also taking the most amazing business course for creatives that was helping me to define my goals, missions and mostly wonderfully find my tribe of like-minded women.
 Divine timing.

-Happily, I can announce that I have in the months since this first happened turned my mindset from victim to advocate.
-It has challenged my thinking and made me more sure then ever that I am doing what is right for me and my family.
+Happily, I can announce that I have in the years since this first happened turned my mindset from victim to advocate.
+It has challenged my thinking and made me more sure than ever that I am doing what is right for me and my family.

 I didn’t realize how vulnerable I was before.
-Recently I heard a quote and it’s taken me awhile to really be able to own what it says but at least 80% of the time now I feel I do.
+Recently I heard a quote and it’s taken me a while to really be able to own what it says but at least 80% of the time now I feel I do.
 I don’t know who said it, “What other people say about you is NONE of your business”.
-LOVE that, simple but SOOO true.
-Going forward, I’m glad I heard what had (and probably continues to be said) so I could toughen up a bit and find my voice.
+I LOVE that, simple but so true.
+Going forward, I’m glad I heard what had, it’s been the greatest lesson for me.
+The stone in which I was able to sharpen my focus and dedication on.
+It’s allowed me to put a stake in the ground at that point, toughen up a bit, and find my voice that doesn’t require everyone agree with me.

 “What other people say about you is NONE of your business”

-I have been selling artwork for 20 years.
-I have devoted thousands of hours to learning painting techniques, different artistic styles, landscapes, portraits, crafts, abstracts, watercolors, acrylics, painting on wood, painting murals, painting glassware, dozen of craft shows, hundreds of online listings and sales, thousands of items including coasters, glasses, artwork, prints, sketches, crumpled up sketches, artwork hanging in office buildings, homes, and in my daughter’s room.
-Thousands of hours learning about marketing, tones and values of colors, lines, shapes, how to price my work, how to choose a brush, how to build a website, how to run dozens of computer programs, how to digitally work with and create artwork, how to set up artwork for print. on and on and on.
+I have been selling artwork for 25 years.
+I have devoted tens of thousands of hours to learning painting techniques, different artistic styles, landscapes, portraits, crafts, abstracts, watercolors, acrylics, painting on wood, painting murals, painting glassware, dozen of craft shows, hundreds of online listings and sales, thousands of items including products, glasses, artwork, prints, sketches, artwork hanging in office buildings, homes, and in my children’s rooms.
+Thousands of hours learning about marketing, tones, and values of colors, lines, shapes, how to price my work, how to choose a brush, how to build a website, how to run dozens of computer programs, how to digitally work with and create artwork, how to set up artwork for print.
+And it continued on.
+I love to learn, I hope to never stop.

 I believe my dream of success as an artist is possible.

-Add in countless other hours researching, taking photos to work from, taking photos of finished work, uploading, downloading, turning a portrait upside down, sideways and back right-side up to make sure my eye isn’t simplifying what it wants to see and is seeing each eyelash, mole or laugh line as it actually is on the subject I’m working from.
+Add in countless other hours researching, taking photos to work from, taking photos of finished work, uploading, downloading, turning a portrait upside down, sideways, and back right-side up to make sure my eye isn’t simplifying what it wants to see and is seeing each eyelash, mole or laugh line as it actually is on the subject I’m working from.
 This is love, this is passion, this is a calling, this is a dream.
 I don’t stay up too late each night trying to fit in one more thing, add one more layer of paint or edit one more picture while the house sleeps for nothing.
-I do it so I can spend my days with my toddler, my evenings at my daughters sporting events and I get to wake up next to the man I love.
+I do it so I can spend my days with my son, homeschooling him, special moments with my daughter, and I get to wake up next to the man I love.
 I do it because it feeds my soul.
 I do it because I believe my dream of success as an artist is possible.
+I also believe in the right to change that dream if I ever need to.
+Only though on my own terms, for my own knowing, for my own deeper growth.

-I believe that when I get quiet enough, listen hard enough and I am in tune with God’s plan for my life I see signs everywhere that I am on the right path.
-I don’t want to be a spectator in my own life, I don’t want to wake up someday and wish I would have went for it.
+I believe that when I get quiet enough and listen hard enough, I am in tune with God’s plan for my life.
+I see signs everywhere that I am on the right path.
+I don’t want to be a spectator in my own life, I don’t want to wake up someday and wish I would have gone for it.
 I don’t want to buy into doubt or fear.
 I want to show my son and daughter that dreams are important.
-I try to do good in the world, leave it better then how I found it and my family comes first.
+I try to do good in the world, leave it better than how I found it and my family comes first.

 Lastly, I sure don’t want to look back someday and know that I gave up on my dream because someone who knows nothing about me or my life thought I should do what he does and live smaller, go with the flow and quietly blend in with everyone else … just because.